A £50 daily charge to enter the city centre will affect some drivers from next year - here's the details

-Clean Air Zone: Some drivers to be charged £50 a day to enter Sheffield city centre from next year
+Sheffield Clean Air Zone map: some drivers to be charged £50 a day to enter Sheffield city centre from next year

 Leading Sheffield councillors approved plans for a Clean Air Zone that will see the most polluting buses, taxis, lorries and vans pay a daily charge to drive in the city centre.